 The NCRC is a centralized, curated location for novel research on the SARS-CoV-2 coronavirus strain and the COVID-19 disease.
 The research is grouped by general topic, with new topic-related reviews continually made available.
 This is a collaborative effort between the Johns Hopkins School of Public Health and the School of Medicine.
 The compendium can be found here: https://ncrc.jhsph.edu .

 Understanding SARS-COV-2 Transmission with Serologic Data

 We are working with multiple collaborators, including those at Massachusetts General Hospital and Hôpitaux universitaires de Genève (Switzerland) to better characterize the human antibody response to SARS-COV-2 infections and to use these data to better understand key aspects of SARS-COV-2 transmission.

 We are working with groups across Johns Hopkins University to sequence the SARS-CoV-2 genome from patient samples to better understand the lineages circulating in the National Capital Region.
 As part of this collaboration, we have published over 100 viral genomes from the region to public databases (including GISAID and NCBI Genbank) and are working to integrate these data with epidemiological models to further characterize transmission dynamics.

 COVID-19 Training Initiative

-The COVID-19 Training Initiative draws on the resources at the Bloomberg School of Public Health and Johns Hopkins University to provide free online courses and tailored training on contact tracing and related topics to public health workers across the country.
-The first Coursera course developed under this initiative, which covers the basics of COVID-19 and contact tracing, can be found here: https://www.coursera.org/learn/covid-19-contact-tracing.
+The COVID-19 Training Initiative draws on the resources at the Bloomberg School of Public Health and Johns Hopkins University to provide free online courses and tools, tailored training for public health departments in the US, and additional training for the Baltimore Health Corps.